 Swimming in a cenote is very popular, so be warned that you might share the more popular cenotes with others.

 If possible, try to go to the more popular cenotes in the morning to beat the afternoon crowds.

 There are lots of guided tours that will allow you to swim in cenotes in Mexico.
 Here are some of our suggestions:

 The lush tropical landscape and friendly guides make ziplining one of our favorite things in Riviera Maya.

 You can find yourself zipping through the treetops of lush jungles past waterfalls or ziplining into a water-filled cave.
 No matter what you desire, you can probably find it here.

-You will find that there are a variety of prices and packages, so find the one that best suits you.
+You will find various prices and packages, so find the one that best suits you.

 Here are some of our favorites:

 The Mayan ruins of Chichen Itza are Mexico’s second-largest tourist attraction and are considered one of the Seven Wonders of the World, so of course, it has to be on your list of things to do in Riviera Maya.

 Situated west of Cancun, you can plan on spending a full day exploring Chichen Itza, so be sure to pack sunscreen and comfortable shoes!